-Frencheese Raclette is back on Bastille Festival, yummy melted cheese!
+Frencheese Raclette is back at Bastille Festival, yummy melted cheese!

-Frencheese Raclette Cheese is serving French Raclette in street food events around Australia and will be on Bastille Festival Sydney 2017 for the third year in a raw.
+Frencheese Raclette Cheese is serving French Raclette in street food events around Australia and will be at Bastille Festival Sydney 2018 for the fourth year in a row.

-Raclette cheese or “Fromage à raclette” in French is a famous French dish where melted raclette cheese is poured over sautéed potatoes, used meat, alas and “cornichons” (French jerkins)
+Raclette cheese or “Fromage à raclette” in French is a famous French dish where melted raclette cheese is poured over sautéed potatoes, used meat, alas and “cornichons” (French gherkins)

 A bit of history …

 While Switzerland supplies 80% of Raclettes, French Raclettes are slightly softer with a smooth and creamy flavour.
-Raclette is also the name of a Swiss dish where the cheese is melted in front of a fire or a special machine and the melted parts are scraped onto diner’s plates.
-It is then served with small potatoes, gherkins, pickled onions and air dried meat called Viande des Grisons.
+Raclette is also the name of a Swiss dish where the cheese is melted in front of a fire or a special machine and the melted parts are scraped onto the diner’s plate.
+It is then served with small potatoes, gherkins, pickled onions and air-dried meat called Viande des Grisons.
 Raclette comes in round and square shapes and can be served with Vin de Savoie.

-Frencheese is on Bastille Festival at two locations : The BBR French Village on Customs House & the Nordic Village for the Swiss Fondue on East Circular Quay .
-13,14,15,16 July 2017
+Frencheese is at Bastille Festival in two locations : In Customs House and East Circular Quay Villages.
+11,12,13,14 July 2019.